0xNuru/Harchive/README.md

 Creates a patient account.
 GET /patient/all

-Returns a list of all the patient accounts in the system.
+Returns a list of all patient accounts in the system.

 GET /patient/email/{email}